 VÍKINGUR ÓLAFSSON’s album Bach is out now on Deutsche Grammophon.

-IMOGEN TILDEN is an Arts writer at The Guardian.
+IMOGEN TILDEN is an Arts writer.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.